German consumer morale at highest level in more than 7.5 years

 Germans' income expectations have risen to their highest level since 1991, when Gfk started collecting data for the newly reunified country.

-Germans are benefiting from a stable labour market, rising wages and moderate inflation, and GfK said retirees could also expect a real increase in income this year.
+Germans are benefiting from a stable labor market, rising wages and moderate inflation, and GfK said retirees could also expect a real increase in income this year.

 Consumers' expectations for German economic growth took a slight dip due to the crises in the Middle East and eastern Ukraine, but remained at a high level overall.